ArturVasilov/SQLite/README.md

 ### Future plans

 1. Ability to swap storage to in-memory database for testing purposes
-2. Methods for queries parameters (such as between, where and so on) - it's required to write it using SQL syntax now which is not good
-3. Add SQLite bindings
+2. Add SQLite bindings
-4. Add functions and triggers
+3. Add functions and triggers
-5. Generate most of boilerplate code
+4. Generate most of boilerplate code

 ### Issues